sayedanowar/GUI-Language-Translator/README.md

 # GUI-Language-Translator
-GUI Language Translator In Python
+GUI Language Translator In Python, Using `Tkinter` And `GoogleTrans Module`.